bkil-syslogng/syslog-ng-notes/blog/2016-03_mongoc-uri.md

 ## Reasons behind the migration

-We have migrated to the official mongo-c-driver binding for providing the MongoDB destination driver.
+We have migrated to the official mongo-c-driver binding for providing the MongoDB destination driver in syslog-ng 3.8.
-Previously, libmongo-client provided this binding, mandating its own special syntax.
+Previously in syslog-ng 3.7.x and earlier, libmongo-client provided this binding, mandating its own special syntax.

 This change will facilitate future-proof and more fine-grained configuration.